midnightntwrk/lfdt-project-proposals/proposals/incubation/compact.md

 This test suite helps developers catch unintended changes before they are released.

 The current implementation of the compiler supports the Midnight Network as the underlying blockchain.
-Midnight uses a BLS-based proof system.
+Midnight uses the PLONK proof system.
 Together, we will refer to the underlying blockchain and proof system as the "backend".

 The architecture of the Compact compiler is intended to support different backends.
 The compiler has an initial sequence of compiler passes that are generic and do not depend on the backend.
 Then, there are a relatively small number of backend-specific code generation passes that would need to be implemented differently for a different underlying blockchain system.
+For instance, in the Compact implementation for the Midnight Network, there are two Midnight-specific TypeScript passes and one Midnight-specific ZKIR pass.

 The specific implementation of the key components of the Compact architecture is described below.